 PL9643, a pan-melanocortin receptor peptide agonist, is a development candidate for treating ocular inflammation, including dry eye disease.
-We filed an IND in December 2019 and initiated Phase 2 human clinical trials for treatment of dry eye disease in February 2020.
+We are in the first of two planned Phase 3 trials, and have completed an exploratory Phase 2 human clinical trials for treatment of dry eye disease which provided data supporting moving into Phase 3 registration studies, with excellent ocular safety and tolerability and statistically significant signs and symptom data in the moderate to severe patient population.